 A logo is an identifying graphic symbol or mark that’s used in association with a brand, entity, product, or service.
 In blogs, logos are used the same way, increasing the blog’s recognizability and contributing to its brand identity and blog design.

 Blog logos are most commonly used on the website’s homepage design, and are often repeated in inner article pages (usually in the website’s header).
 However, they can also be used across different channels, making for an even more memorable brand.
-Some examples include the website’s favicon image, visuals for social media, and business card design, to name a few.
+Some examples include the website’s favicon image, visuals for social media, and business card ideas, to name a few.

 Furthermore, creating a blog logo is especially valuable if you're aiming to brand your content and make money blogging.